Last updated on March 1st, 2023 at 12:16 am

-This tape is essentially smaller than the VHS format.
-There was a standout advantage of the format over the 8mm video format.
-It can can be played back through an adapter tape the size of VHS.
+This tape is essentially smaller than the VHS format with a standout advantage over the 8mm video format.
+It can be played back through an adapter tape the size of VHS.

 There was no need to buy an expensive new video player to view your video recording on television.
-You could just pop in the VHS-adapter tape and hit the play button.
+You could just pop your VHS-C tape into the VHS adapter tape and hit the play button.

 Despite playback ease, VHS-C camcorders did not hit the stride in the market.

 Sony’s 8mm Video Formats

-Although other manufacturers tried to cash in on the 8mm video market, it was Sony which led the market share, by constantly improving the quality of its 8mm video.
+Although other manufacturers tried to cash in on the 8mm video market, it was Sony that led the market share, by constantly improving the quality of its 8mm video.

 8mm Analog Camcorders

-The video8 format has horizontal resolution of 240 lines, similar to that of the VHS format.
-Sound was only FM quality.
+The Video8 format has a horizontal resolution of 240 lines, similar to that of the VHS format with FM sound quality.

 The Hi-8 was an improvement over the Video 8 format.
 Its quality was that of S-VHS and laserdisc with a resolution of 420 lines.
 In the PAL format, it could record at a resolution of 560 x 480.

-The Hi-8 format found favour among journalists in news agencies and low-budget moviemakers.
+The Hi-8 format found favor among journalists in news agencies and low-budget moviemakers.

 BBC, Reuters, and CNN journalists found it more convenient to carry a Hi-8 camera to shoot footage compared to the cumbersome Beta broadcast cameras.